 A major part of the population of India is malnourished due to the menace of poverty and hunger.
-Today, many people of India are living under poverty and dying out of hunger each day.
+Today, many people of India are living in poverty and dying out of hunger each day.
 The World Bank states “in India, the world’s second most populated nation, has 34% living on less than $1 a day and 80% living on less than $2”.
-In fact, the starvation index of people in India is very high.
+The starvation index of people in India is very high.

-It has been a challenge for India to have an ample availability of food at micro level.
-To overcome this challenge, there was need of a consistent and an appropriate bill which will help to resolve the issue of qualitative as well as quantitative aspects of food security in terms of malnourishment and hunger.
+It has been a challenge for India to have ample availability of food at a micro-level.
+To overcome this challenge, there was a need for a consistent and appropriate bill that will help to resolve the issue of qualitative as well as quantitative aspects of food security in terms of malnourishment and hunger.

-The National Food Security Act was proposed in the Parliament in order to provide food security to the population of India.
-The National Food Security Act is also known as “Right to Food Act”.
+The National Food Security Act was proposed in the Parliament to provide food security to the population of India.
+The National Food Security Act is also known as the “Right to Food Act”.
 It was proposed as a flagship scheme of the UPA government.
-The main aim behind the act is to provide the food grains to the vulnerable and indigenous population of the country which is reportedly two third of India’s total population of 1.2 billion people.
-The Act makes a special provision to provide food grains and cereals to the vulnerable groups like women and children.
+The main aim behind the act is to provide food grains to the vulnerable and indigenous population of the country which is reportedly two-thirds of India’s total population of 1.2 billion people.
+The Act makes a special provision to provide food grains and cereals to vulnerable groups like women and children.

-On the basis of the report of Standing Committee on Food, Consumer Affairs and Public Distribution, the Union Cabinet cleared the bill on 4th July 2013 and paved a way to make the framework of the proposed legislation simpler by providing more flexibility to States/ Union territories in its implementation and to address some of the important concerns relating to food security.
+Based on the report of Standing Committee on Food, Consumer Affairs, and Public Distribution, the Union Cabinet cleared the bill on 4th July 2013 and paved a way to make the framework of the proposed legislation simpler by providing more flexibility to States/ Union territories in its implementation and to address some of the important concerns relating to food security.

-In this article the author will discuss the major highlights of the National Food Security Act, 2013 along with its merits and demerits.
-Whenever an act is passed by the parliament the first question that comes in mind is related to the implementation of the proposed act.
-The same question arises when we talk about this act that how it will be implemented so that it can be reached to the micro level of the country.
+In this article, the author will discuss the major highlights of the National Food Security Act, 2013 along with its merits and demerits.
+Whenever an act is passed by the parliament the first question that comes to mind is related to the implementation of the proposed act.
+The same question arises when we talk about this act and how it will be implemented so that it can be reached to the micro-level of the country.

 Targeted Public Distribution System(TPDS)

 The act has fixed a subsidised prices of food grains under the Targeted Public Distribution System.
 Rs.
 3 per kg for rice, Rs.
 2 per kilogram for wheat, Rs.
-1 per kilogram for coarse grains is fixed for the period of three years from the date of commencement of the act.
+1 per kilogram for coarse grains are fixed for three years from the date of commencement of the act.

 Antyodaya Anna Yojana:

-And the main purpose behind this scheme as to focus on this 5 percent of the population and to provide them the food grains at subsidised prices.
-National Food Security Act has reformed the scheme and stated that the households which come under this Yojana will get 35 kilograms of food grains per month at subsidised prices.
+And the main purpose behind this scheme is to focus on this 5 percent of the population and to provide them the food grains at subsidized prices.
+National Food Security Act has reformed the scheme and stated that the households which come under this Yojana will get 35 kilograms of food grains per month at subsidized prices.

-The act makes it mandatory for the anganwadis to provide free meal to the pregnant women and lactating mothers throughout the pregnancy and even after the pregnancy they will be entitled for free meal for a period of six months.
+The act makes it mandatory for the anganwadis to provide a free meal to pregnant women and lactating mothers throughout the pregnancy and even after the pregnancy they will be entitled to a free meal for six months.
 The act also provides for a mandatory maternity benefit of Rs.6000.

 Free meals to children:

-The act also proposed the free meals for the children between the age group from 6 months to 6 years.
-Along with that, he act also makes it mandatory to provide one free mid-day meal to the children belonging to the age group of 6 to 14 years of age under the Mid-day meal scheme.
+The act also proposed free meals for children between the age group from 6 months to 6 years.
+Along with that, the act also makes it mandatory to provide one free mid-day meal to the children belonging to the age group of 6 to 14 years of age under the Mid-day meal scheme.

 The National Food Security Act has led an example by making the eldest woman of the household who is eighteen years of age or above the head of the household for the issue of the ration cards.
 The male member of the household can be treated as a head if the woman is not available.